tdongsi/tdongsi.github.io/source/resume/index.markdown

     * Designed and implemented test plans for measuring data ingestion performance of graph database InfiniteGraph in distributed multi-client settings.
       Fully automated performance tests using Python, in which multiple Java-based clients are compiled and ingest data simultaneously from multiple remote Windows and Linux hosts.
     * Designed and developed an automated test suite for testing Java byte code injection tools, including a custom Java parser (based on ANTLR) to verify correctness of decompiled byte codes after injection.
-    * Developed functional tests for Talend data connectors for ETL pipelines from MySQL and Cassandra databases into Objectivity databases.
+    * Developed functional tests for Talend data connectors in ETL pipelines from MySQL and Cassandra databases into Objectivity databases.

 <!--
 *Selected Projects and Achievements*: